 Since the launch, the Scottish Government has match funded the first £1m of monies raised by the STV Children’s Appeal each year.

-Sir Tom Hunter of the Hunter Foundation and Baroness Margaret Ford are members of the STV Children’s Appeal Board, working alongside TV personality Lorraine Kelly, STV CEO Simon Pitts and Broadcast MD Bobby Hain, and Ewan Hunter of the Hunter Foundation.
+Sir Tom Hunter of the Hunter Foundation and Paul Reynolds are members of the STV Children’s Appeal Board, working alongside TV personality Lorraine Kelly, STV CEO Simon Pitts and Broadcast MD Bobby Hain, and Ewan Hunter of the Hunter Foundation.